intel/intel-extension-for-transformers/examples/deployment/neural_engine/stable_diffusion/README.md

 The stable diffusion mainly includes three onnx models: text_encoder, unet, vae_decoder.

-The pretrained model [CompVis/stable-diffusion-v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4) and [runwayml/stable-diffusion-v1-5](https://github.com/runwayml/stable-diffusion) provied by diffusers are be the same in the default config.
+The pretrained model [CompVis/stable-diffusion-v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4) and [runwayml/stable-diffusion-v1-5](https://github.com/runwayml/stable-diffusion) provied by diffusers are the same in the default config.

 Here we take CompVis/stable-diffusion-v1-4 as an example.